linchen1010/News-Browser/README.md

 ## Function

 #### Subscribe:
-* Allow users to subscribe daily News with selected category, which will be sent to the user's email address by backend server every 24 hours.
+* Allow users to subscribe daily headliner with selected category, which will be sent to the user's email address by backend server every 24 hours.
 #### Headliner:
 * Browse headliner from different sources with selected category.
 #### Search: